-If you do not own a vehicle there is an auto insurance policy that a motorist can get to drive other people’s vehicles.
+If you do not own a vehicle, there is an auto insurance policy that a motorist can get to drive other people’s vehicles.
 This is called a non-owner car insurance policy.
 It is normally written when a person needs coverage for his or her personal operation of a vehicle not owned by him or a family member.
-An operator policy or non-owners policy is insurance where the driver is the only one covered, but not the car.
+An operator or non-owner policy is insurance where the driver is the only one covered, not the car.

-If you, or someone in your household, own a vehicle then the car would need to be on the insurance policy since the type of car you are driving is part of the rating process of an insurance company.
-The automobile itself, including what type of vehicle it is, its safety features, etc can make a different in your insurance premiums.
+If you, or someone in your household, own a vehicle, then the car would need to be on the insurance policy since the type of car you are driving is part of the rating process of an insurance company.
+The automobile itself, including its type, its safety features, etc., can make a difference in your insurance premiums.

-Non-owner insurance is coverage to give a motorist liability protection for when they are at fault in an accident but do not own a vehicle.
-Non-owner's policies can typically include liability, medical payments, and uninsured motorist coverage.
+Non-owner insurance provides a motorist liability protection when they are at fault in an accident but do not own a vehicle.
+Non-owner policies can typically include liability, medical payments and uninsured motorist coverage.

-Non-owner's policies generally do not include comprehensive, collision, towing reimbursement, or rental reimbursement coverage.
-A non-owner's policy of a driver would normally be secondary to the insurance put on the vehicle by the owner.
+Non-owner policies generally do not include comprehensive coverage, collision, towing reimbursement, or rental reimbursement coverage.
+A non-owner policy of a driver would normally be secondary to the insurance put on the vehicle by the owner.

-If you do not own a car nor is there a vehicle owned by anyone in your household and want to get a non-owners policy, you first will need to find an auto insurance carrier that offers this type of policy.
+If you do not own a car, nor is there a vehicle owned by anyone in your household, and want to get a non-owners policy, you will need to find an auto insurance carrier that offers this type of policy.
 Then you will need to meet the underwriting criteria of that insurance provider.

-Since insurance companies' guidelines and underwriting criteria can differ, you will need to find out what the qualifications are for obtaining a non-owners policy from the insurer that offers you this type of coverage.
-Usually the criteria would at least include not owning a vehicle and having a valid driver’s license.
+Since insurance company’s guidelines and underwriting criteria can differ, you will need to find out the qualifications for obtaining a non-owners policy from the insurer that offers you this type of coverage.
+Usually, the criteria would at least include not owning a vehicle and having a valid driver’s license.